 Set five years after a group of four Vault Hunters (Roland the Soldier, Lilith the Siren, Mordecai the Hunter, and Brick the Berserker) traveled through the dangerous planet of Pandora (with the help from a mysterious entity known as "The Guardian Angel") to open a cache of alien technology known as The Vault (causing a valuable mineral, known as "Eridium", to flourish around the planet), Borderlands 2 tells the tale of a new group of Vault Hunters (including Salvador the Gunzerker, Maya the Siren, Zero the Assassin, Axton the Commando, Gaige the Mechromancer, and Krieg the Psycho), as they search for a new Vault while foiling the plans of Handsome Jack (the ruthless CEO of the Hyperion Corporation and self-proclaimed "dictator of Pandora").

 The game was later released for the Mac on November 20, 2012.
-A PlayStation Vita version is in development by Iron Galaxy and will be published by SCE sometime in 2014.
+A PlayStation Vita version was developed by Iron Galaxy.

 Borderlands 2 takes place five years after the events of the original game and retains the setting of Pandora.
 Handsome Jack, the primary antagonist, has taken over the Hyperion Corporation and has ambitions to rule over all of Pandora.
 He is also claiming credit for discovering the vault and defeating the Destroyer.